Managing Complexity with Open Source

 After the hardware executed the first hello worlds in assembler, I started with the real software.
 Stepper motors want to see the right pattern on their windings which had to be put in tabulars, and those had to be executed in a circular way.

-The timing was important: Such a telescope needs to be rotated once in a siderial day (23 h, 56 min).
+The timing was important: Such a telescope needs to be rotated once in a sidereal day (23 h, 56 min).
 There were buttons for "slower" and "faster" on the control box, resulting in different speeds.
-The whole thing is extremely sensitive, as the telescopes allow magnifications of a few 100, so any inaccuracy results in vibrations etc. There were adapted speed settings for observing the sun or the moon, the controller had some LEDs to get status feedback, and last but not least, I programmed logarithmical acceleration and deceleration ramps.
+The whole thing is extremely sensitive, as the telescopes allow magnifications of a few 100, so any inaccuracy results in vibrations etc. There were adapted speed settings for observing the sun or the moon, the controller had some LEDs to get status feedback, and last but not least, I programmed logarithmic acceleration and deceleration ramps.

 Complexity then and now